Hotels near Mangus Bowmen Club

 What are the closest hotels to Mangus Bowmen Club?

-The closest hotels to Mangus Bowmen Club are Comfort Inn Near Gila National Forest (7.72 mi), Murray Hotel (8.16 mi), and Bear Mountain Lodge (8.27 mi).
+The closest hotel to Mangus Bowmen Club is Comfort Inn Near Gila National Forest (7.72 mi, from $140/night) — a 15-minute drive.
+Other nearby options include Murray Hotel (8.16 mi, from $134/night) and Bear Mountain Lodge (8.27 mi, from $255/night).
+Comfort Inn Near Gila National Forest offers free breakfast, a pool, and a fitness center.

 Are there budget-friendly hotels near Mangus Bowmen Club?